-A review of WIZO’s achievements and contribution to building Israeli society reveals the number of areas in which the organization has been involved throughout its existence, investing great effort in them according to society’s changing needs: the status of women; child care from infancy to adolescence; care of the elderly; community work and immigrant absorption.
-Overall, the organization’s major activity is directed toward improving the status of women in all areas—family, work, society, political life and legal matters.
+A review of the Women’s International Zionist Organization’s (WIZO) achievements and contribution to building Israeli society reveals the number of areas in which the organization has been involved throughout its existence, investing great effort in them according to society’s changing needs: the status of women; child care from infancy to adolescence; care of the elderly; community work; and immigrant absorption.
+Overall, the organization’s major activity is directed toward improving the status of women in all areas—family, work, society, political life, and legal matters.
 A survey of women’s advancement in the country reveals the enormous changes that occurred and, together with them, flexibility and change within the organization in order to advance women in a more clearly feminist manner.

 From a feminist viewpoint, the organization has advanced considerably, making subjects such as gender equality a central topic from early childhood (education for equality in day-care centers) and advocating equal opportunities for girls and women.
 In this way, the organization preserved its values and its relevance in a changing and dynamic Israeli society.

 The minutes and reports of WIZO’s legal centers and its Council on the Status of Women (headed by Tanya Levenfisch-Shtreifler) indicate that both entities have been instrumental in feminist activity.
 The proposals presented to WIZO’s Fifteenth Annual Conference in 1974 included:

 - A demand that the Ministry of Education train teachers, especially kindergarten teachers, to engage in activities designed to change the image of girls and women, as well as that of boys and men, regarding roles in the family, society and work and to inculcate the concept of equal roles from childhood on;

 - A proposal to establish family courts comprised of experts such as psychologists, sociologists, social workers, and lawyers;